-- In wave motion, the disturbance travels through the medium due to repeated periodic oscillations of the particles of the medium about their mean position (or) Equilibrium position.
+- In wave motion, the disturbance travels through the medium due to repeated periodic oscillations of the particles of the medium about their mean position (or) equilibrium position.

 - Energy and momentum are transferred from one point to another without any actual transfer of the particles of the medium.

-- There is a regular phase difference between the particles of the medium because each particle receives disturbance little later than its preceding particle.
+- There is a regular phase difference between the particles of the medium because each particle receives disturbance a little later than its preceding particle.

-- The velocity with which wave travels is different from the velocity of the particles with which they vibrate about their mean (or) equilibrium position.
+- The velocity with which wave travels is different from the velocity of the particles with which they vibrate about their mean or equilibrium position.

-- For a given medium the velocity of the wave motion remains constant, while the particle velocity changes continuously during its vibration about their equilibrium position.
+- For a given medium, the velocity of the wave motion remains constant, while the particle velocity changes continuously during its vibration about their equilibrium position.